-If you are looking for a definition of ’empathic’, I hope this article will be of help.
+If you are looking for a definition of ’empathic’, I hope this article will be of help give empathic a definition for you.
 The term “empathic” is commonly about a person’s ability to sense and understand another person’s emotions and mood.
 In particular how they would feel given the circumstances they find themselves in.
-A definition of empathic would be the ability really to use the imagination to understand what someone else might be feeling or thinking.
+Giving empathetic a definition, involves that skill or be the ability really to use the imagination to understand what someone else might be feeling or thinking.

 Giving empathic a definition